eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 - utest
 - itest

-#### gRPC Client forwards State Change Commands to gRPC Agent Connection
+#### gRPC Client forwards To Server messages to gRPC Agent Connection
 `swdd~grpc-client-forwards-commands-to-grpc-agent-connection~1`

 Status: approved

-When receiving State Change Commands from the Ankaios Agent, the gRPC Client shall forward these Commands to the gRPC Agent Connection.
+When receiving To Server messages from the Ankaios Agent, the gRPC Client shall forward these messages to the gRPC Agent Connection.

 Comment:
 The gRPC Clients must also convert the commands to protobuf in order to forward them to the gRPC Agent Connection.